costoffreedom/costoffreedom-book/book/opening:freedom/the-shit-of-freedom.md

 write this.
 Without hope that you will read this and have a “FUCK ME!” moment, I wouldn’t have bothered.
 Because you’re awesome.
 And you’re so full of shit.</p>

-> Giorgos Cheliotis lives and works in Athens.
-He is a close observer of networks, internet cultures, sociotechnical and policy issues in new media.